 1 tsp baking powder

-Preheat the oven to 180c and lightly grease and line the baking tin.
+Preheat the oven to 180c and line the baking tin.

 Place the apple puree, sugar, oil and vanilla extract in a large mixing bowl and beat together until smooth and combined.
 Sift in the flour and baking powder and fold into the mixture until you have a smooth and thick batter.

 Spoon the batter into the baking tin and smooth into the corners, levelling the top with the back of a spoon.
-Peel and core the apple and slice into thin wedges.
-Scatter the apple segments and blackberries evenly over the surface of the bake and, using your fingertips, gently press the fruit down into the batter a little.
+Scatter the rhubarb evenly over the surface of the bake and, using your fingertips, gently press the pieces down into the batter a little.
 Bake for 45 minutes until golden and fragrant.

-Remove from the oven and either serve warm with custard or leave to cool completely in the tin before cutting into squares.
+Remove from the oven and either serve warm with coconut yoghurt or custard, or leave to cool completely in the tin before cutting into squares.